Tropical Storm Washi: Aftermath

 A massive relief operation involving the evacuation of 100,000 people occurred on the morning of December 17, 2011.
 Approximately 20,000 soldiers were mobilized to assist in recovery efforts and evacuations.
 The Philippine Coast Guard was dispatched to search for missing people after villages were reported to have been swept out to sea.
 Sixty people were rescued off the coast of El Salvador, Misamis Oriental and another 120 in the waters near Opol township.
 President Benigno Aquino III visited Cagayan de Oro and Iligan on December 20, 2011, and declared a state of national calamity in the affected provinces.
 The President also appealed to its citizens to help the victims in their way of celebrating Christmas in his Christmas Message.

 A leptospirosis outbreak in the immediate aftermath infected more than 400 people and killed 22.
 Additional fatalities from suicide took place in evacuation centers, though exact numbers are unknown.

 In the three years following Washi, ₱2.57 billion (US$58 million) was allocated to build 30,438 shelters, designed to withstand winds of 220 km/h, in eight regions.
 Less than half of this total had been built by December 2014, though construction in Cagayan de Oro and Iligan was largely complete.
+The storm prompted a shift in settlement patterns in Cagayan de Oro, with residents moving away from the areas along the Cagayan River in favor of upland areas.